 Quickly searching Google Shopping for berberine supplements returned hundreds of results at the time of our research, many of which also provided the 500mg per-capsule dose found in Dr. Whitaker’s formula.
 Most were priced somewhere between $10 and $25.

 Berberine is such a popular supplement that many of these options were also reported to be available nearby, potentially saving S&H fees (as well as return charges if customers aren’t satisfied).
 How might you narrow down your choices?

-In our guide to buying quality supplements, we learned that you’ll want to focus on companies that:
+You’ll want to focus on companies that: